alexey-kotlyar/algostructure/README.md

 ## datastructures
-This module contains usage examples and comparison of the following data structures:
+This module contains benchmarking of usage examples of the following data structures:
  - ArrayList
  - LinkedList